siduction/sidu-manual/data/en/0717-systemd-boot_en.md

 ### Remove GRUB

-sd-boot cannot currently (08-2024) be selected as the default boot manager when installing siduction.
 If extensive tests with sd-boot were successful, we have to remove GRUB from our system to avoid errors during update and upgrade.

 **Packages**